Johangalle/Cryptography/secretsharing.md

 >>> shares3
 [[1, 28], [2, 106], [3, 27], [4, 61], [5, 55], [6, 21], [7, 0]]
 >>> shamir.reconstructSecret(shares3, p)      # This result is correct because t = 4 implies a 3rd degree polynomial
-                                              # Multiplying 2 3rd degree polynomials results is a 6th degree polynomial
+                                              # Multiplying 2 3rd degree polynomials results in a 6th degree polynomial
                                               # n = 7 points and thsi is enough to uniquely identify a 6th degree polynomial
 48
 >>>